24.6.21

 23.9.19

 Another lap chole landing up in trouble.
-A young 30 years old male underwent a very difficult lap chole due to the frozen Calot’s triangle and a very thick walled gall bladder.
+A young 30 year old male underwent a very difficult lap chole due to the frozen Calot’s triangle and a very thick-walled gall bladder.
 Postoperatively had a bile leak which was 200 cc on the first postoperative day and then continued to decrease in amount gradually drying up in 18 days.
-MRCP shown below reported a small collection and a ? kink and narrowing at the site of cystic duct-CBD junction.
-Was it a cystic duct blow-out?
+MRCP reported a small collection and a ? kink and narrowing at the site of cystic duct-CBD junction. the radiologist’s reported this as a cystic duct blow-out!

 24.9.19